All Episodes

 This picture is incredible.

-Like, the left is making it sound like, you know, we're rolling in like Tiananmen Square style into DC.
+We're rolling in like Tiananmen Square style into DC.

-And then here you get these lovely tourists on their segues just chopping it up with the National Guard because it's a beautiful thing.
+And then here you get these lovely tourists on their segways just hacking it up with the National Guard.

 People want the National Guard to be there.

-Certainly the tourist.
+Certainly the tourists.

 Like you're just a target on wheels.

-Like if I'm, look, I'm not, but if I were a delinquent, when I see a segue, I see an opportunity, right?
+Like if I'm look, I'm not, but if I were a delinquent, when I see a segue, I see an opportunity, right?

 Like that's an easy lick.

-So they're loving it.
+So they're loving the segue.

-Carolyn Levitt, the White House press secretary, said Tuesday that the administration's campaign was just beginning.
+Carolyn Levitt, the White House press secretary said Tuesday that the administration's campaign was just beginning.

-Quote, over the course of the next month, the Trump administration will relentlessly pursue and arrest every violent criminal in the district who breaks the law, undermines public safety, and endangers law-abiding Americans, she said.
+relentlessly pursue and arrest every violent criminal in the district who breaks the law, undermines public safety and endangers law abiding Americans, she said.

 So the left's response is a little ridiculous over the top.